lammps/lammps/doc/src/Fortran.rst

    .. versionadded:: 3Nov2022

-   This function copies the list of all bonds into an allocated array.
+   This function copies the list of all bonds into an allocatable array.
    The array will be filled with (bond type, bond atom 1, bond atom 2) for each bond.
 The array is allocated to the right length (i.e., three times the number of bonds).
 The array *data* must be of the same type as the LAMMPS